Thonigala Inscription at Vavuniya (වවුනියාව තෝනිගල සෙල් ලිපිය)

 “මංගලයක් වේවා. පෘතුවීශ්වර (පෙර සිටි) මහසෙන මහ රජුගේ පුත්ර වූ සිරි මේඝවණ්ණ අභය මහරජතුමා සේසත් එස වූ තුන්වැනි වර්ෂයේ දී නගරයෙහි උතුරු දිශාවේ ‘කලහුමනක’ නම් වෙළඳ සභාවේ (බැංකුවේ) තමා විසින් පරිත්යාග කරන ලද වස්තුව අඩුවීමක් හෝ හීනවීමක් නොවන ලෙස කඩුබලගම වාසය කරන අමාත්යය පර්ෂදයේ සිවගේ පුත්රයා වන දේව විසින් යහිස පර්වතයෙහි අභිනව විහාරයට දෙන ලද අරියවංශ වෘත්තිය පැවැත්වීම සඳහා වී සකට (කරත්ත) දෙකක් හා දස අමුණක වී ද අමුණු හයක උඳු ද මුං ඇට අමුණු දහයක් ද දෙන ලදි. මෙම දස අමුණක වී වල මහකන්නයේ පොළිය ද යළකන්නයේ පොළිය ද මැදකන්නයේ පොළිය ද වශයෙන් අමුණු විසිපහක වී ද උඳු හය අමුණක පොළිය ද උඳු එක අමුණු පෙකඩ දෙකක් ද මුං දස අමුණක පොළිය අමුණු දෙකයි පෙකඩ දෙකක්ද වේ. මේ ඉහත කී තැන්පතුවේ මූල ධනය වෙනස් නොකොට පොළිය ගෙන බත් සඳහා ද අතුරුපස කෑමට ගන්නා ආහාර මී කිරි, මී පැණි, කැවිලි, තල, දුන් තෙල්, ලුණු, පළා වර්ග සහ කහ සඳහා ද විහාරස්ථානයේ භෝජන ශාලාවේ ආහාර පිසින කටයුතු ගෙවීම සඳහා ද දිය යුතුය. මෙකීතාක් වස්තුව එහි පොළියෙන් ගෙන පැමිණෙන පැමිණෙන වස්කාලයක් තුළ නිකිණි මස ශුක්ල පක්ෂයෙහි දොළොස් වන දිනයෙහි අරියවංශ ප්රතිපදාව කරන මහා භික්ෂු සංඝයාට නියම කොට යහිස පර්වතයෙහි අභිනව විහාරයට දෙන ලදි.”

-The inscription consist of 17 lines of text with a 3 inch high letters.
-The author of this inscription is called “Deva”, son of minister Siva, who has been residing in the “Yahisa Parwatha Viharaya”.
+The inscription consists of 17 lines of text with 3-inch-high letters.
+The author of this inscription is called “Deva”, son of Minister Siva, who has been residing in the “Yahisa Parwatha Viharaya“.
 It describes how the interest from the grain bank at the “Kalahumanaka” commercial center has been donated to the priests carrying out the “Ariyavansha Puja” at the temple.
-The inscription has been made on the 3rd year after the consecration of the King Sirimeghavanna, son of king Mahasen.
+The inscription was made in the 3rd year after the consecration of King Sirimeghavanna, son of King Mahasen.

 A copy of the Thonigala Inscription